• Skip to main content

 • â…“ c fresh lemon juice, from about 3 large lemons

-• 1 tbsp lemon zest, from 1 large lemon
+• 1 tablespoon lemon zest, from 1 large lemon

 • pinch garlic powder